z-l-shi/z-l-shi.github.io/_pages/teaching.md

 author_profile: true
 ---

-* 2023.06.26: I organize a Special Issue on the IEEE Interest of Things Journal (JCR Q1, IF = 10.238)  jointly with Dr. H. Chen from Zhijiang Lab, Prof. Q. Yu (中科院院士、IEEE Fellow) from Pengcheng Lab, Prof. I.F.
-Akyildiz (IEEE Fellow) from
-Georgia Institute of Technology, and Prof. S. Vorobyov (IEEE Fellow) from Aalto University.
+* 2023.06.26: I organize an IEEE Interest of Things Journal (JCR Q1, IF = 10.238) special issue on ``Efficient, Effective, and Explicable AI Inspired IoT over Non-terrestrial Networks", jointly with Dr. H. Chen from Zhijiang Lab, Prof. Q. Yu (中科院院士、IEEE Fellow) from Pengcheng Lab, Prof. I.F.
+Akyildiz (IEEE Fellow) from Georgia Institute of Technology, and Prof. S. Vorobyov (IEEE Fellow) from Aalto University.
 Welcome to submit!
 Please refer to: https://mc.manuscriptcentral.com/iot.
 * 2023.04.28: I am elevated to the grade of IEEE Senior member.
 * 2023.01.06: Welcome Dr. Wei Zhenao from Ritsumeikan University, Japan!
 Zhenao joins us as a Postdoc.
 * 2022.09.29: Congratulations! 恭喜我的博士生-王煜骁同学获得校长奖学金.